AicubTM/synology-albums-sync/README.md

 ## Quick start

 1. Copy `.env_example` to `.env` and fill in your DSM credentials.
+2. Copy `sync_config_example.json` to `sync_config.json`, then adjust paths/share targets for your environment.
-2. Install dependencies:
+3. Install dependencies:

 	```
 	pip install -r requirements.txt
 	```

-3. From the repo root, run whichever mode you need:
+4. From the repo root, run whichever mode you need:

 	```
 	python main.py               # ensure bind mounts exist, wait for indexing, then create/refresh albums